akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Stream Materialization

 When constructing flows and graphs in Akka Streams think of them as preparing a blueprint, an execution plan.
-Stream materialization is the process of taking a stream description (the graph) and allocating all the necessary resources it needs in order to run.
+Stream materialization is the process of taking a stream description (`RunnableGraph`) and allocating all the necessary resources it needs in order to run.
 In the case of Akka Streams this often means starting up Actors which power the processing, but is not restricted to that—it could also mean opening files or socket connections etc.—depending on what the stream needs.